Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Subpopulation-Level Alignment

 \subsection{Reasoning Models}

 For both individual-level and subpopulation-level, we find that methods that do not perform open-ended ``reasoning''---especially the Verbalized Distribution Method---can yield well-aligned survey responses.
 This prompts further investigation of two dedicated reasoning models: Qwen 3 8B \& Qwen 3 32B.
 We observe that \textbf{reasoning output does not consistently improve subpopulation-level alignment,} and in some cases even degrades alignment---e.g., for the best performing Survey Response Generation Method on the GLES 2025 dataset for Qwen 3 8B: Restricted Reasoning (see Appendix Figure~\ref{fig:reasoning_models_align}).
 This is in line with previous findings which show that chain-of-thought reasoning mostly improves model output on mathematical and logic tasks~\citep{sprague_cot_2024}.
-We observe neither an improvement nor a degradation of alignment for Open Generation Methods, but these methods also generally do not lead to the highest subpopulation-level alignment for the two Qwen models.
+Our evaluation is, however, limited to the default reasoning traces that Qwen 3 8B \& Qwen 3 32B are trained to produce and future research could investigate more structured or theory-informed reasoning strategies.